stefanache/xampp_apache_https_ssl_443/README.md

 http://localhost:8081 and the www-root directory is c:\xampp\htdocs So track the following steps into this procedure:
-            1. create one subdirectory crt in directory C:\xampp\apache The result will be
+            1. create one subdirectory crt in directory C:\xampp\apache The result will be the directory C:\xampp\apache\crt
-                                 C:\xampp\apache\crt
-            2. Download the both files and copy in C:\xampp\apache\crt\ directory cert.conf makecert.bat
-               therefore will be 2 files as result:
+            2. Download the both files(cert.conf, makecert.bat) from my github repository and copy in this new C:\xampp\apache\crt\ directory, therefore will be 2 files as result:
                                  C:\xampp\apache\crt\cert.conf
                                  C:\xampp\apache\crt\makecert.bat